dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 #> rdr4  1 0.00501611603 0.00121356676 2.4303685e-04
 ```

-* Displayed next are the results of RRRC analysis, contained in the `RRRC` `list` object.
+* Displayed next are the results of the RRRC significance test, contained in `st1$RRRC`.
-* `RRRC$FTests` contains the results of the F-tests.
-* `RRRC$ciDiffTrt` contains the results of the confidence intervals for the inter-treatment difference FOMs, averaged over readers.
-* `RRRC$ciAvgRdrEachTrt` contains the results of the confidence intervals for the treatments, averaged over readers.

 ```r